2171001/Obliviscan/README.md

   - Enabling Windows Firewall
   - Enabling Secure Boot (if supported by hardware)
   - Applying exploit protections (DEP, SEHOP, ASLR, and more)
+- **Conditional Admin Prompt**: Automatically prompts for administrator privileges only if the script is initially run without them.
+The script relaunches with elevated permissions, and the PowerShell window remains open for review after completion.

 ## Requirements
 - **Windows 10/11** with **PowerShell 5.1** or higher.